Stupeflix/stupeflix-factory-doc/docs/getting_started.rst

 ``export_profile``
     The video profile to use to export the video.
 It defines width, height, bitrate and codecs of the video to be produced.
 See `Stupeflix API supported formats <http://stupeflix-api.readthedocs.org/en/latest/resources/05_supported_coders_formats.html>`_ for a list of the available profiles.
 Default is ``youtube``.

+``xml_skin``
+    The Stupeflix XML you want to wrap the user's video into.
+Useful to add pre-roll, post-roll or watermarking to the produced videos.
+The provided XML must contain a ``{{user_movie}}`` placeholder to show the user's video position. `XML example <https://stupeflix-tasks-api.readthedocs.org/en/latest/tasks.html#video-create>`_.

 ``allow_preview``
     Defines if the factory allows the user to preview her video.
     Possible values are ``true`` (default) or ``false``.